expo/create-react-native-app/react-native-scripts/template/README.md

 Create React Native App does a lot of work to make app setup and development simple and straightforward, but it's very difficult to do the same for deploying to Apple's App Store or Google's Play Store without relying on a hosted service.

-### Publishing to Exponent's React Native Community
+### Publishing to Expo's React Native Community

-Exponent provides free hosting for the JS-only apps created by CRNA, allowing you to share your app through the Exponent client app.
-This requires registration for an Exponent account.
+Expo provides free hosting for the JS-only apps created by CRNA, allowing you to share your app through the Expo client app.
+This requires registration for an Expo account.

 Install the `exp` command-line tool, and run the publish command: